danielfm/photo-mosaic/README.md

 sys     0m18.977s
 ````

 As you can see, the code was optimized for parallel execution.
+If you know how
+to make the code even more efficient, please let me know.

 ## How Does It Work?